Warkanlock/minimal.ps/README.md

 # MinimalPS

-Minimal boilerplate for start using Postgres, NodeJS and Sequelize using Webpack/Babel
+Minimal boilerplate to start using Postgres, NodeJS and Sequelize using Webpack/Babel

 Nothing more than that.